owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 ### Clip Occurence

-Slightly more complicated, the next property checks that all clips from the hierarchical timeline, and no other clips, occur within the flat timeline.
-As discussed in the introduction on timeline flattening, implicit gaps get converted to explicit gaps and thereby adding more gaps, but no video or audio clips should be added or removed.
+Slightly more complicated than the duration equality property, the clip occurence property checks that all clips from the hierarchical timeline, and no other clips, occur within the flat timeline.
+As discussed in the introduction on timeline flattening, implicit gaps get converted to explicit gaps and thereby add more gaps, but no video or audio clips should be added or removed.

 ```{.haskell}
 hprop_flat_timeline_has_same_clips_as_hierarchical = property $ do